How to Apply

 Notification Date: March 6, 2020

-Making admissions decisions about children as young as 2 or 3 years old admittedly is more art than science.
+Making these decisions for young children, admittedly, is more art than science.
 We use the range of information we gather through the admissions process, but we have no rigid formulas or checklists.
+The entire admissions process is designed to get to know parents and applicants personally with a goal to have a dynamic, close-knit, inclusive learning community.

 Admissions Decisions will be posted on Ravenna.